 - Programmability and Automation

 This certification is an entry-level credential that is aimed at IT professionals who have one to two years of work experience.
 Because it is one of the most highly regarded associate-level certifications in the industry, it’s still an important one to have.
+But some potential candidates are still asking is CCNA worth it? so let's break it down for you.

 Why Should You Get the CCNA Certification?